now-its-dark/SYXPYX/README.md

 - Assign MIDI output port (app will refresh when new ports appear on the system)
 - Assign bitmap standard (XG, SC-55, TG300)
 - Stores the current port name in use, in case of a disconnect, then refreshes the connection and opens the port if device reconnects.

-What is *missing...*

-- Any form of file handling
-- MIDI input
-- A decent UI design

 <pre>
 Default Keymap: